saabgeek04/CDM-AT2/README.md

 **You are also required to:**

-- Ensure you have met the requirements of the audience (including identifying how

-you have engaged the audience)
+- Ensure you have met the requirements of the audience (including identifying and  **annotating** how you have engaged the audience)

 - Redraft content, showing edits and inclusions/exclusions

-- Obtain and apply feedback
+- Obtain and apply feedback with annotations regarding its implementation

-- Show evidence of research in finding additional material
+- Show evidence of research (finding additional material) including annotations as your work develops

-- Show techniques that show effective writing
+- Show effective writing techniques and annotations explaning your implementation where relevant - **e.g.** [Inverted Pyramid](https://www.nngroup.com/articles/inverted-pyramid/) for the website content.

-- Perform readability tests on your content
+- Perform - and annotate the results - of *readability tests* on your content

 - Ensure proper spelling and grammar

-You do not need to use all the text supplied - choose the most relevant information for your audience, rewrite as necessary or add material to make it more appropriate to the audience
+You do not need to use all the text supplied - choose the most relevant information for your audience, rewrite as necessary or add material to make it more appropriate.

+has context menu